LinuxChristian/simpleMemorySetup/README.rst

 Running
 -----------

-First do a
+To run the program do:

  make

-and then

  make test

 This will run the RunTest.sh script and use nvprof to get global load/store transactions with no offset.